andres-erbsen/dename-writeup/dename.md

 possible and has shown better performance.
-Our implementation also detects and reports various kinds of deviations from the specified protocol by other servers, even if ignoring them would be completely harmless -- this is intended to assist with debugging and validation of potential alternative implementations.
+Our implementation also detects and reports various kinds of deviations from the specified protocol by other servers, even if ignoring them would be completely harmless -- this is intended to assist with the debugging and validation of potential alternative implementations.

 The consensus protocol